The World of Mayukh Bose

 Prof. Satyendranath Bose Statistician.
 Worked on theories of the Bose Einstein Condensate and Einstein-Bose Statistics.
 Had a subatomic particle named after him.
 References can be found here.

-Dr. Amar Gopal Bose Physicict.
+Dr. Amar Gopal Bose Physicist.
 Founder of the Bose Corporation, makers of extraordinary speakers.
 References can be found here and here.

-Subash Chandra Bose Political Leader and Revolutionary/Terrorist (depending on your point of view.)
+Subash Chandra Bose Political Leader and Revolutionary/Terrorist (depending on your point of view and which side you happen to be on :-).)

 TOP